FAQs & TERMS

 FREQUENTLY ASKED QUESTIONS

-The Spring Musical is an auditioned-based program available to all students.
-All students submit a vocal and dance audition.
+The Musical is an auditioned-based program available to all students.
+All students submit a vocal audition either online or in person.
+There is also an optional dance audition.
 Rehearsals are held Monday, Tuesday, Wednesday and Thursday afternoon/evenings and some Saturdays.
 Students are only called to rehearsals, as they are needed.
-A vocal director and choreographer are brought in to work with students on singing and dancing.
+A vocal director and choreographers are brought in to work with students on singing and dancing.
 We build or buy our sets, costumes and props.
-We have 3 performances held in a local theater.
+We have three performances held in a local theater.
 A stage manager, technical director, sound and lighting designer are brought in to assist in the production.
 We also hire local professional musicians under the direction of a musical director to provide live orchestration.
 Tickets are available on our website and at the Box Office.

 What Drama courses are offered at Borel?